Are you sure your mitochondria are happy?

 This fast technology will be life-changing for the health sector.

-We can upload health data or get help from AI wherever we live in the world.
+We can upload health and exercise data or get help from AI wherever we live in the world.

 Just think, at the moment we connect more than 125 devices to the internet per second.

-Very soon, each one of us will have the ability for real time monitoring of our health and biochemistry from sensors in our body.
+Very soon in future, we will have the ability for real time monitoring of our health from sensors in our body.

-Sensor measures everything from blood glucose to blood pressure to micro RNAs which indicates an impending heart attack and the quality of our sleep, diet, and lifestyle.
+Sensor measures everything from blood glucose to blood pressure to micro RNAs that indicate an impending heart attack and the quality of our sleep, diet, and lifestyle.

-All of this data will be uploaded to an AI that monitors and advises our exact health status.
+All of these information will be uploaded to an AI which monitors and advises our exact health status.

-My friend, we should not be pessimistic, we should be optimistic all the time, that’s the only reason we are human, we are different from other animals.
+My friend, we should not be pessimistic, we should be optimistic all the time, that’s the only reason we are human, and we are here.

-In other words, this is another opportunity for us to grow in science, technology, and human health.
+This is our opportunity to grow in science, technology, and human health.

 As Dr. George Church, professor of Harvard Medical School says “Exponential technology growth is especially effective in biology, which is now an information science.”